In Exercises 1–6, use a sign test to test the claim by doing the ... | Study Prep in Pearson+

 Sign Test

 The sign test is a non-parametric statistical method used to determine if there is a significant difference between paired observations.
-It focuses on the direction of changes (positive or negative) rather than the magnitude, making it suitable for small sample sizes or when the data does not meet normality assumptions.
-In this context, it will help assess whether the herbal supplement has a statistically significant effect on diastolic blood pressure.
+It focuses on the direction of changes (positive or negative) rather than the magnitude, making it suitable for small sample sizes or when data does not meet normality assumptions.
+In this context, it will help assess whether the herbal supplement significantly reduced diastolic blood pressure.

 Recommended video: